sgude1/gettingandcleaningdata-1/README.md

 * A file called "tidyDataSet.txt" containing the tidy dataset needed for the assignment.
 * A file called "moreData.txt" containing more data also in a tidy format.
-###NOTE: The datasets have been written to the hard disk due to the hard processing load so it's easier to check again the datasets without running again the script.
+##(!)NOTE: The datasets have been written to the hard disk due to the hard processing load so it's easier to check again the datasets without running again the script.

 ##Reading the results